signalpoint/angular-drupal/README.md

 There are two main parts to the installation and usage of this module.
-First, on your Drupal site you need to install the *Angular Drupal* module, then install and configure *Services* module, and then include the *angular-drupal* module in your Angular JS application.
+First, on your Drupal site you need to install the *Angular Drupal* module, then install and configure the *Services* module.
+Finally, include the *angular-drupal* module in your Angular JS application.

 ## 0. Angular Drupal Module